Skip to main content

 Location: Middlebury, Vermont

-Middlebury uses a 4-1-4 academic calendar, which includes two four-month-long semesters, with a month-long mini-session in between.
+Middlebury uses a 4-1-4 academic calendar, which consists of two four-month-long semesters, with a month-long mini-session in between.
 This mini-session allows Middlebury students to explore a specific class or opportunity.
-Middlebury is also especially known for its study abroad programs and immersive summer language programs, where students must sign a pledge promising to speak only the foreign language of the program.
+Middlebury is also known for its study abroad programs and immersive summer language programs, where students must sign a pledge promising to speak only the foreign language of the program.

 21. Oberlin College